Rhino tracking in Akagera National Park

 Rhino walk allows you have a deep understanding about rhinos and also view other wildlife.
 This amazing experience is currently done by 4pax and they join the park’s rhino trackers who carryout daily monitoring of these mammals in the savanna grassland of Akagera National Park.
 Rhino tracking/walking in Akagera National Park costs USD75 per visitor.

-Addition to rhino tracking, Akagera National Park offers the best of guided game drive, hot air balloon experiences, boat cruise, birding, sport fishing, cultural encounters and nature walks.
+Addition to rhino trekking, Akagera National Park offers the best of guided game drive, hot air balloon experiences, boat cruise, birding, sport fishing, cultural encounters and nature walks.

 Other wildlife/animals in Akagera National Park